This man is disrupting the cult of the billionaire

 “A big part of what I was trying to do [with the book] is reawaken people to the language of power, justice, and rights,” he says.
 “What almost every kind of solution that I’m critiquing in the book has in common is [that they all make] change without changing power.”

-Technology companies are, in his view, among the worst offenders. “ ’Facebook is just a community,’ ” he says, parroting the social network and its founder, Mark Zuckerberg, who balks at any suggestion of his singular influence.
+Technology companies are, in his view, among the worst offenders. “‘Facebook is just a community,'” he says, parroting the social network and its founder, Mark Zuckerberg, who balks at any suggestion of his singular influence.
 “No, you’re an authoritarian titan.”

 One day in September, I make my way to the SoHo headquarters of Sir Kensington’s, the condiment company best known for its artisanal ketchup and mayonnaise, to meet with cofounder and CEO Scott Norton.
 Racks of whole dried spices in cork-topped glass vials line the office wall.